Sunday, November 3, 2024

 Now, it was time to modify the receiver.
 As requested, the topside of the completely annealed receiver had been machined for a 375 H&H-length cartridge.
 This allowed me maximum flexibility since it’s far easier to remove steel than to add it back on—I never was much of a welder.

 Snaking rounds into a magazine as one is back peddling and trying to reload when a situation goes south is not as exciting as it sounds.
 It was necessary to create a system that was easy to load under stress, which meant opening the ejection port to the correct dimensions.
 The 450 Rigby cartridge is typically loaded to a 3.750” overall length, so the ejection port and rear bridge on this receiver were modified to allow a loaded round of this length to be loaded easily through the top of the port or the extended left side of the of the receiver.
 Almost 1/8” of material was removed from the rear bridge alone.
-I also wanted to remove the front square bridge to allow the rife to be carried with one hand and not suffer the pain of those four corners getting in the way.
+I also wanted to remove the front square bridge to allow the rifle to be carried with one hand and not suffer the pain of those four corners getting in the way.

 From the mill to the surface grinder